-- Put the course name and section name (e.g. MIS 385 453) in the subject line - Identify the subject of the e-mail with a brief but descriptive summary of the topic: and the assignment details such as the title, homework, or test. - Proofread your e-mail for proper sentence structure, capitalization, spelling and punctuation.
+• Put the course name and section name (e.g. MIS 385 455) in the subject line

+- Identify the subject of the e-mail with a brief but descriptive summary of the topic: and the assignment details such as the title, homework, or test. - Proofread your email for proper sentence structure, capitalization, spelling and punctuation. - Include a proper salutation and conclude with a proper closing (e.g. Regards) and your name.